Can I Take Medicine while Breastfeeding?

 Many common drugs are safe for breastfeeding moms - including pain relievers, antacids, and antihistamines.
-You should check with your healthcare provider and an IBCLC before taking any medication while breastfeeding.
+You should check with your healthcare provider and an IBCLC before taking any medicine while breastfeeding.

 Why be so thorough?

 Because new research and information is constantly being presented, it’s important to run the question by qualified people before putting something in your body.
-It is important to inquire about using these products with a professional who is specifically knowledgeable about breastfeeding as there are still many unfounded concerns about medications and breastfeeding.
+It is important to inquire about using these products with a professional who is specifically knowledgeable about breastfeeding as there are still many unfounded concerns about taking medicine while breastfeeding.

 24/7 help now available in Baby app